adv100500/FlashLoanCommodityTradeFinance/README.md

 1) Once the goods are loaded on a vessel, captain issues tokens for the amount of the goods and sends it to the supplier's contract.
 2) Starting from this point, everything happens in one single transaction, **meaning each following step is triggered automatically by the previous step**.
 First, trader takes a flash loan.
 3) Trader pays the supplier.
-4) Supplier's contract transfers the funds to the supplier's account.
+4) Upon reception of the funds, supplier's contract will transfer the funds to the supplier's account.
-5) Supplier's contract transfers the tokens to trader's contract.
+5) Upon reception of the funds, supplier's contract transfers the tokens to trader's contract.
-6) Trader's contract transfer the received tokens to the final off-taker's contract.
+6) The reception of tokens by the trader's contract automatically triggers transfer of the received tokens to the final off-taker's contract.
-7) Final off-taker's contract transfers the tokens to the final off-taker's account.
+7) Final off-taker's contract transfers the tokens to the final off-taker's account automatically upon reception of the tokens.
-8) Final off-taker's contract transfers tokenized receivable to trader's contract.
+8) Final off-taker's contract transfers tokenized receivable to trader's contract automatically upon reception of the tokens.
-9) Trader transfers tokenized receivable to the factoring provider.
+9) Trader transfers tokenized receivable to the factoring provider automatically upon reception of the tokenized receivable.
-10) Factoring provider transfers the funds to trader's contract.
+10) Factoring provider automatically transfers the funds to trader's contract.
-11) Trader's contract repays the flash loan plus interest.
+11) Reception of the funds by the trader's contract will automatically trigger repayment of the flash loan plus interest.
-12) Trader's contract transfers profits to trader's account.
+12) Finally, trader's contract transfers profits to trader's account.

 **Advantage of flash loans for the flash loan bank:**